Person1080p/Person1080p/README.md

-## About Me
+## About Me 👋
 <p align="center">
-Hi, Currently a Junior studying Computer science at <a href="https://www.njit.edu">NJIT</a>.
-Working on projects, and learning new technologies
+Hi, I'm @Person1080p Currently a Junior studying Computer science at <a href="https://www.njit.edu">NJIT</a>.
+Figuring out how
 <p>

 ## 📧 Contact me